ChaoticWeg/VoidBatteryApp/README.md

   - Power button down: hell if I know
 - `bb`: battery info.
 Uses the first bit as a flag for whether the mic boom is up or down, so we strip it (`&= 0x7F`)
 - `uu`: unknown.
 As of yet.

+#### Why.

+Corsair's CUE SDK doesn't support battery level for wireless peripherals yet (and probably never will, given CUE is aimed at manipulating LEDs, not battery level).
+So, this happened.